mulesoft-assets/template-db2sfdc-account-broadcast/README.md

 ***X*** is the number of accounts to be synchronized on each run.

-Dividing by ***${page.size}*** is because, by default, accounts are gathered in groups of ${page.size} for each upsert API call in the commit step.
+Divide by ***${page.size}***  because by default, accounts are gathered in groups of ${page.size} for each upsert API call in the commit step.
 Also consider that these calls execute repeatedly every polling cycle.

 For instance if 10 records are fetched from an origin instance, then 12 API calls have to be made (1 + 10 + 1).